G2A Verified

 Game Pass / PS Plus $59.99/yr $35-45 25-42% Subscription codes are popular

 Hidden fees reduce the savings.
-G2A adds a variable buyer service fee (~1–2%) at checkout that is not shown in the listing price.
+G2A adds a variable buyer service fee (~1-2%) at checkout that isn't shown in the listing price.
 On a $10 key, the $0.20 fee is negligible.
 On multiple purchases, it adds up.

 Compared to other grey-market competitors: Kinguin and Eneba offer similar pricing ranges.
-CDKeys is a direct reseller that often matches G2A's prices with less risk because CDKeys is accountable for every key it sells.
-Authorized resellers like Green Man Gaming are typically 10–15% more expensive but guarantee valid keys with no revocation risk.
+Authorized resellers like Green Man Gaming are typically 10-15% more expensive but guarantee valid keys with no revocation risk.

 Where Do G2A Keys Come From?